 Talent loading the sample on agarose gel with the entire electrophoresis assembly visible in the frame.

 Talent eluting positive samples from the gel.
+This shot was not filmed - We send purified plasmid to SANGER sequencing.
+The gel is barely to confirm that the sequence was inserted.

 LAB MEDIA: Table 1 and Supplemental File 1